-Measure B, approved by the voters of Alameda County in 1986 and 2000, accounts for a pro-rata share of the one-half percent sales tax, funds to be collected for a duration of 20 years.
+The Vehicle Registration Fee Program, approved by the voters of Alameda County in 2010 through Measure F, accounts for a pro-rata share of the annual \$10 per vehicle fee which started with registrations due in May of 2011.
 The restrictive use of this fund, coupled with the formation of a Citizen's Watchdog Committee, embraces the principle of accountability.
-The categories of this fund are sub-divided as follows: